hack-the-crisis-web/htc-web/src/pages/faq/index.md

   - title: Can I register as a team / company?
     textContent: "Yes, in the registration form you are asked to mark whether you are building your idea from scratch or you are building a new feature for existing tech.
 Both are welcomed and will be evaluated separately.\L"
   - title: "Where can I submit my challenge?\L"
-    textContent: "If you don’t have a team yet to solve a challenge - join Slack, recruit team members and then submit your team alongside the challenge for review in Guaana. \nIf you are a Government organization or Sponsor company - submit your challenge here.
+    textContent: "If you don’t have a team yet to solve a challenge - join Slack, recruit team members and then submit your team alongside the challenge for review in Devpost(linked on our landing page) \nIf you are a Government organization or Sponsor company - submit your challenge here.
 Each challenge sponsor is allowed to submit only one challenge.\L"
     ctaText: ''
     ctaLink: 'https://www.guaana.com/challenge/zASRJiZsEoyDZds6n'
   - title: >-